Don’t go yet!

 Since this is a legal requirement when selling a property, it’s important to understand what it is and what it says about your property.
 The Energy Performance Certificate (EPC) is a document that tells a potential buyer or tenant more about the performance of your home.
+It is valid for 10 years and can be used multiple times.

 These documents were introduced in 2007 as part of the Government’s Home Improvement Packs (HIPS).
 While the rest of the HIPS were scrapped in 2010, the EPC remains.